emstoudenmire/NetworkSolvers/README.md

         Does it make subspace more effective for 1-site?

 - [ ] TDVP improvements
+  - [ ] Implement Euler tour type plan for TDVP.
+Need to figure out if it does the right amount of time stepping per sweep and what order it is.
-  - [ ] Fix "densitymatrix" subspace expansion to work with 1-site TDVP and test.
+  - [X] Fix "densitymatrix" subspace expansion to work with 1-site TDVP and test.
   - [X] Implement 2-site region plan (maybe as separate function for now)
   - [X] Better way of detecting end of sweep and advancing the time step.
         Possibly by querying `isnothing(next_region(region_iterator))`.